pmndrs/lamina/README.md

 </p>
 <br />

+## Notice
+_From @farazzshaikh_: **Lamina has been archived as of April 5 2023.**

+This project needs maintainers and a good rewrite from scratch.
+Lamina does a lot of hacky processing to achieve its API goals.
+As time has gone by I have started to doubt if it’s worth it.
+These hacks make it unreliable, unpredictable and slow.
+Not to mentaion, quite convoluted to maintain and debug.
+There might be better APIs or implimentations for this kind of library but I currently do not have the bandwidth to dedicate to finding them.
+Perhaps in the future.

+Lamina is built on top of [three-custom-shader-material (CSM)](https://github.com/FarazzShaikh/THREE-CustomShaderMaterial) and any effects that are achieved by lamina can be done with CSM in a predictable and performant manner albeit at a lower level.

+Feel free to use Lamina, however, support will be lacking.
+If you'd like to resurrect this library, then feel free to reach out on [our Discord](https://discord.gg/poimandres) and tag me (Faraz#9759).

+---

 `lamina` lets you create materials with a declarative, system of layers.
 Layers make it incredibly easy to stack and blend effects.
 This approach was first made popular by the [Spline team](https://spline.design/).

 ```jsx